 Profit maximization leads to the best utilization of resources in capitalism.

-In socialism, neither the proper distribution of factors of production is done and the absence of profit motive gives a serious drawback to it.
+In socialism, neither the proper distribution of factors of production is done nor the absence of a profit motive gives a serious drawback to it.

-5. Concentration of Economic Power in Hands of State
+5. Concentration of Economic Power in Hands of the State

-Economic freedom and democratic rights of people are endangered because of the danger of authorization.
+Economic freedom and the democratic rights of people are endangered because of the danger of authorization.